dexiouz/100DaysOfCode/README.md

   console.log( index)
 }
 ```
- and the condition is checked again "if index = 1 is less than or equal to 3".
+ and the condition is checked again "if index which is now 1 is less than or equal to 3".
 Since 1 is less than or equal to 3, the loop body runs.The console is 1.
 Then index is increased again by 1. "index becomes 2".
  ```js
 for (let index = 2; index <= 3; index++){
   console.log( index)
 }
 ```
-and the condition is checked again "if index = 2 is less than or equal to 3".
+and the condition is checked again "if index which is now 2 is less than or equal to 3".
 Since 2 is less than or equal to 3, the loop body runs.The console is 2.
 Then index is increased again by 1. index becomes 3.
  ```js
 for (let index = 3; index <= 3; index++){
   console.log( index)
 }
 ```
-and the condition is checked again "if index = 3 is less than or equal to 3".
+and the condition is checked again "if index which is now 3 is less than or equal to 3".
 Since 3 is less than or equal to 3, the loop body runs.The console is 3.
 Then index is increased again by 1. index becomes 4.
  ```js
 for (let index = 4; index <= 3; index++){
   console.log( index)
 }
 ```
-and the condition is checked again "if index = 4 is less than or equal to 3".
+and the condition is checked again "if index which is now 4 is less than or equal to 3".
 Since 4 is not less than or equal to 3, the loop body does not run and the process terminates.

 In the end we get something likee this:
 ```js